 For guidance on style and layout of articles submitted to JMM Case Reports, please refer to the relevant submission templates.

-- The title of the paper; this should provide a concise statement of the contents of the paper.
-A good title is very important and it will attract readers and facilitate retrieval by online searches, thereby helping to maximize citations.
-The title should include topical keywords and allude to the interesting conclusions of the paper.
-A title that emphasizes the main conclusions, or poses a question, has more impact than one that just describes the nature of the study.
+- The title of the article; this should provide a concise statement of the contents of the article.
+A good title is very important as it will attract readers and facilitate retrieval by online searches, thereby helping to maximise citations.
+The title should include topical keywords and allude to the interesting conclusions of the article.
+A title that emphasises the main conclusions, or poses a question, has more impact than one that just describes the nature of the study.

 - Author names should be given in upper- and lower-case, not in all capitals, to avoid ambiguities such as 'van' and 'Van'.
 The author for correspondence must be clearly indicated.
 It is permissible to include the names of more than one author as corresponding author, but a single author must act as the point of communication during the peer review process.